Fetal development: The 1st trimester

 By the time it reaches the uterus, the rapidly dividing ball of cells — now known as a blastocyst — has separated into two sections.

 The inner group of cells will become the embryo.
 The outer group will become the cells that nourish and protect it.
-On contact, it will burrow into the uterine wall for nourishment.
+On contact, the blastocyst will burrow into the uterine wall for nourishment.
 This process is called implantation.

 The placenta, which will nourish your baby throughout the pregnancy, also begins to form.